xiaobogaga/data-structure/src/main/java/com/tomzhu/tree/README.md

 ## HashMap
-Like java HashMap, the hashMap implementation here is based on red-black tree, but we make their implementation seperate.
+Like java HashMap, the hashMap implementation here is based on red-black tree, but we make their implementation separate.
 More detail could be found at source code.
 HashMap provides some basic functions like `contains(K k)`, `put(K k, V v)`, `remove(K k)`, `get(K k)`.